 The IN-CSE may generate a oneM2M response primitive if a response is required.
 If a response is required, the IN-CSE shall issue a MT NIDD Downlink Data Transfer Request to deliver it to the ASN/MN-CSE or ADN-AE hosted on the UE that originated the corresponding oneM2M request primitive.
 The IN-CSE shall only issue a SCEF-based Mobile Terminated (MT) NIDD Downlink Data Transfer Request if the size of the oneM2M response primitive to be sent in the request is less than or equal to the NIDD Max Packet Size established during the corresponding the NIDD Configuration procedure for the UE.

-The message is configured as follows.
+The message is configured as follows:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.